Group schemes and local densities of ramified hermitian lattices in residue characteristic 2 Part I: Abstract

 \section{Abstract}

 The obstruction to the local-global principle for a hermitian lattice $(L, H)$ can be quantified by computing the mass of $(L, H)$.
 The mass formula expresses the mass of $(L, H)$ as a product of local factors, called the local densities of $(L, H)$.
-The local density formula has known except for a ramified hermitian lattice of residue characteristic 2.
-In this paper, we finally obtain the local density formula for a ramified hermitian lattice of residue characteristic 2, by constructing a smooth integral group scheme model for an appropriate unitary group.
-Consequently, this paper, combined with the paper \cite{GY} of W. T. Gan and J.-K. Yu, allows the computation of the mass formula for a hermitian lattice $(L, H)$.
+The local density formula is known except in the case of a ramified hermitian lattice of residue characteristic 2.

+Let $F$ be a finite unramified field extension of $\mathbb{Q}_2$.
+Ramified quadratic extensions $E/F$ fall into two cases that we call \textit{Case 1} and \textit{Case 2}.
+In this paper, we obtain the local density formula for a ramified hermitian lattice in \textit{Case 1}, by constructing a smooth integral group scheme model for an appropriate unitary group.
+Consequently, this paper, combined with the paper \cite{GY} of W. T. Gan and J.-K. Yu, allows the computation of the mass formula for a hermitian lattice $(L, H)$ in \textit{Case 1}.